3RBC Outings Revisited

 We had a high count of Purple Finches, mostly females with a couple of bright males.
 The variations of a double phrased call alerted us to the presence of a Brown Thrasher.
 A few minutes later the actual bird presented itself as a dark silhouette high on a bare branch.

-With our rain jacket hoods up, it was difficult to hear, except for the exuberant queep call of a Great-crested Flycatcher.
+With our rain jacket hoods up, it was difficult to hear, except for the exuberant queep call of a Great Crested Flycatcher.
 Everyone got good looks at the russet-crested, lemon-yellow bellied bird.

 Rain continued all day with only a few breaks.
-Despite the damp weather, we still found 5 warbler species, Hooded, Black-and-white, Northern Parula, Black-throated Green with a spectacular look at a Blue-winged Warbler for a total on the outing of just over 30 species.
+Despite the damp weather, we still found 5 warbler species: Hooded, Black-and-white, Northern Parula, Black-throated Green, with a spectacular look at a Blue-winged Warbler, for a total on the outing of just over 30 species.

 —by leader Sheree Daugherty